-Local Exhaust Ventilation (LEV) systems are an engineering control that can provide a very effective means of inhalation exposure control.
+Local Exhaust Ventilation (LEV) systems are an engineering control that can provide a very effective means of controlling exposure by inhalation of airborne contaminants such as pathogens, gases, dusts, vapours, fumes and mists.

-In the laboratory the main types of LEV used to control exposure to chemicals and biological agents are fume cupboards and microbiological safety cabinets, respectively.
-Laboratory fume cupboards must be used appropriately to ensure they are effective.
+In the laboratory the main types of LEV used to control exposure to chemicals and biological agents are fume cupboards and microbiological safety cabinets, respectively, which must be used appropriately to ensure they are effective.

 Other forms of LEV are used in workshops, for example, where systems will vary according to the work being undertaken.
-However, many systems perform badly, often because of poor design specification, inappropriate additions, or lack of maintenance.
+However, many systems perform badly, often because of poor design specification, inappropriate additions, lack of maintenance or improper use.

 Summary of Departmental Responsibilities: